 The Climate Resiliency Checklist (CRC) has been updated and moved to a new platform within the updated Article 80 Developer Portal.
 The CRC v3 updates include: a sharper focus on carbon reduction and performance indices, easier access to prior submissions, and allows multiple team member contributions.

 All new and existing projects should complete the updated CRC survey within the Developer Portal and, when completed, export a PDF of the report to submit with their filings.
 After March 7, 2024, the IGBC will no longer accept online Google Form CRC submissions.

 This PDF of the updated Climate Resiliency Checklist is for offline work only.

 Article 37 Green Buildings & Climate Resiliency

-Boston Zoning Code Article 37, Green Buildings (Article 37) and the Boston Climate Change Preparedness and Resiliency Policy (Resiliency Policy) and Checklist (Resiliency Checklist) ensure that major building projects are planned, designed, constructed, and managed to minimize adverse environmental impacts; conserve natural resources; prepare for climate change; promote a more sustainable city; and enhance the quality of life in Boston.
+Boston Zoning Code Article 37, Green Buildings (Article 37) and the Climate Resiliency Review Policy (Resiliency Policy) ensure that major building projects are planned, designed, constructed, and managed to minimize adverse environmental impacts; conserve natural resources; are resilient to climate change; promote a more sustainable city; and enhance the quality of life in Boston.

 Interagency Green Building Committee